TkTech/ckanext-cloudstorage/README.md

     ckanext.cloudstorage.use_secure_urls = 1

-This option also enables multipart uploads, but you need to create database tables firs.
+This option also enables multipart uploads, but you need to create database tables first.
 Run next command from extension folder:
     `paster cloudstorage initdb -c /etc/ckan/default/production.ini `

 # Migrating From FileStorage

 If you already have resources that have been uploaded and saved using CKAN's